spotinst/help/src/docs/ocean/cluster-overview-tab.md

 *   Total cluster savings and the percentage of the saved cluster costs in the selected time range, where:

-    *   **Total cluster savings** = price for running OD instances – price for running spot instances.
+    *   **Total cluster savings** = price for running on-demand instances – price for running spot instances.
-    *   **Percentage of cluster costs** = [total price for running OD instances – total price for running spot instances] / total price for running OD instances x 100.
+    *   **Percentage of cluster costs** = [total price for running on-demand instances – total price for running spot instances] / total price for running on-demand instances x 100.

 *   CPU resources in vCPU Hours.
 *   Memory resources in GiB Hours.